Eritrea–Sudan relations: History

 In 2011, Eritrea and Sudan cooperated in the building of the Kassala-Al Lafa Highway linking the two countries.
 In 2012, the Eritrean President Isaias Afwerki, and his Sudanese counterpart Omar al-Bashir, held talks in Asmara on a number of bilateral issues of mutual concern to the two East African countries.
 The talks dealt with enhancing bilateral ties and cooperation including making their shared border more open.
 Sudan and Eritrea agreed to abolish entry visa requirements, opening their common borders for free movement of both nationals.

 On 10 May 2014, the state-owned Sudan News Agency announced during Efwerki's visit to the Al Jeili oil refinery that Sudan had agreed to supply Eritrea with fuel and boost its economic partnership.
 It was also reported that the Sudanese Electricity Company planned to supply a 45 km power line from Kassala to the Eritrean town of Teseney.
 On 4 May 2021, Isaias visited Khartoum to discuss the ongoing border dispute between Ethiopia and Sudan.
 In conversation with Abdel-Fattah al-Burhan, head of Sudan's Transitional Sovereignty Council, he raised regional issues and the long-time dispute over the Grand Ethiopian Renaissance Dam.

+After the start of the ongoing war in Sudan, hundreds, possibly more than 3,500 Eritreans have been forcibly deported from Sudan in 2023.